How To Test The Crank Sensor (1997-2001 3.9L, 5.2L, 5.9L Chrysler)

 Let's interpret your specific test results:

-CASE 1: The multimeter registered 12 Volts DC when the key was turned On.
+CASE 1: The multimeter registered 10 to 12 Volts DC when the key was turned On.
 This test result tells you that the BLK/LT BLU wire is feeding the crank sensor with Ground.
 Taking into account the results from the previous 2 tests (and this one), you can conclude that the crank sensor is bad and needs to be replaced.

 Here's why: A good working crank sensor, when it receives power and Ground and the engine is cranking, will generate an ON/OFF 5 Volt signal.
 Now, in your particular case: